JohnDDietrich/Soil-Nutrients/README.md

-# Soil-Nutrients

-<h1>Soil Nutrient Availablity Visualization</h1>
+<h1>Plotting complex data using Python</h1>

 <h2>Description</h2>
-Data were collected using Plant Root Simulator (PRS) probes for a drought/grazing experiment in rangelands of northeastern Wyoming.
-Those data were cleaned up and plotted using Python/Pandas.
+Plant Root Simulator (PRS) probes wer used to collect nutrient availablity data for a project I worked on looking at effects of drought and grazing in rangelands.
+I cleaned up and plotted this data using Python/Pandas in a Jupyter notebook.
 <br />